winteryoung/SCmdArg/README.md

 ## Installation
 SCmdArg uses Maven to build itself.
 Please see the POM to get the correct groupId and artifactId.
-Currently it has not been uploaded to Maven central repository.
+Currently it has not been uploaded to the Maven central repository.
 If you need to use it before the upload, please download the source and `mvn install` on your machine.
 It doesn't rely on anything except the Scala runtime.

 ## Features